amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 3rd Fully Connected Layer (Input = 84.
 Output = 43)
 The network concludes by multiplying the result of the 2nd fully connected layer with a weight matrix, adding a bias, and returning the result for the logits operation to provide the final classification.

-The details of the network structures is listed in `cell 12`

-3.3 Training the model
-I take mini-batch (BATCH_SIZE = 128) SGD approach to train the network.
-The number of epochs is 100.
-The probability in dropout is 0.5.
-I use Adam method to optimize the loss function (cross entropy).
-At each epoch, the accuracy in training and validation are printed out.
-We could see the accuracy is continually increasing in most of the epoches.
-At the last epoch, (EPOCH 100) Training Accuracy and Validation Accuracy reach into 1.000 and 0.964 respectively, which is a quite satisfactory result.
-The corresponding code is listed in `cell 17`.

-3.4 Validation and testing
-During the training, I check the validation accuracy to prevent overfitting.
-The Validation Accuracy reached into 0.964 at last epoch (100), and during the whole epoches in training, we could see the Validation Accuracy continually increasing.
-For testing, the accuracy is 0.936, which is quite satisfactory.
-The corresponding code is listed in `cell 18`

-**4. Use the model to make predictions on new images**

-**5. Analyze the softmax probabilities of the new images**

-**6. Summarize the results with a written report**

-###Design and Test a Model Architecture

-####1.
-Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My final model consisted of the following layers:

 | Layer         		|     Description	        					|